codeclimate/platform/SPEC.md

 * Engines are always ran as a user `app` with UID and GID of 9000, and never `root`.

 [null]: http://en.wikipedia.org/wiki/Null_character

+## Testing

+The `codeclimate` CLI has facilities to help you test that your engine conforms to the above specification.
+Check out our [testing documentation here.](TESTING.md)